Last updated on: 2020-11-05

 The repository for your operating system’s package manager probably has an older approved version.
 If so, you must remove that installation and then compile the newer version yourself.
 Refer to the software vendor for instructions.

-All of our Cloud Servers can be configured as development stacks, database servers, and web servers.
-Apache, Lighttpd, Mongrel, and Visual Studio are some options.
+You can configure all of our Cloud Servers as development stacks, database servers, and web servers.
+Apache®, Lighttpd®, Mongrel®, and Visual Studio® are some options.

 You can use the programming language of your choice to interact with Cloud Servers.

 Yes.
 The Cloud Control Panel has a DNS menu for maintaining domain records for your Cloud Servers.
 For more information, see Create DNS records for Cloud Servers with the Control Panel.

 ns.rackspace.com and ns2.rackspace.com

 Because you are in control of everything on your server, there is no limit.